Sahej536/riow-pub/how-to/day1.md

 Take the quiz and post your score this section of your notes

 ## Video 14
 Fork the starting code and write code to complete the excerise.
-Make sure to add comments to show your code and then comments to show the solution code from Angela.
+Make sure to add comments to show your code and then comments to show the solution code from Dr. Angela.
 Once you have completed this work and have working code, create a new file name it final.py

 ## Video 15
 Just make a short comment about completing this work.